Palm oil – that stuff you find in tons of processed foods.

 Let me sum up where most vegans stand on this complicated mess:

-So to answer the original question of whether or not palm oil is vegan.
+I’d like to offer my personal perspective on the original question of whether or not palm oil is vegan.

 It’s nowhere close to as bad as animal products, but is still a industry with common unethical practices.

-As a side note, the majority of palm is used for animal agriculture, so by going vegan in the first place, you’ve reduce the amount of palm produced on your behalf by a large amount.
+As a side note, the majority of palm is used for animal agriculture, so by going vegan in the first place, you’ve already reduced the amount of palm produced on your behalf by a large amount.